 2400KV / 3400KV

-Finally, we’ve got another option in the 1804 stator size and luckily it’s from T-Motor who is well known to make very high-quality motors.
-Best suited for lighter 3” 4/5/6 bladed options, any of the 3.5” tri blades, or low pitch/light 4” props.
-These will pair well with builds at AUW’s anywhere from 280 to 400 grams for freestyle and up to 500 grams for cinewhoops or long-range builds.
+Finally we’ve got another option in the 1804 stator size and luckily it’s from T-Motor who is well known to make very high quality motors.
+Best suited for lighter 3” 4/5/6 bladed options, any of the 3.5” triblades, or low pitch/light 4” props.
+These will pair well with builds at AUW’s anywhere from 280 to 400 grams for freestyle and up to 500 grams for cinewhoops or long range builds.
 Also offered in either M5 or t-mount, another bonus of this fairly wide stator sizing is that it will stay nice and cool even during heavy throttle use when carrying a heavier payload or just flying fast/hard.

 Find this product at these vendors: